Orchestrate official Codex app profileswithout the account chaos.

 Integration

-Built for Codex CLI power users
+Built for Codex app and CLI power users

 Optional Accounts Pool